Awesome94/React-try-outs/numbersgame/README.md

 ## Numbers Game.
-* How to build your own.
+- Below are some of the steps on how to build your own.